-Like all UK businesses, we face a period of uncertainty on the implications of the UK leaving the EU, looking ahead to March 2019 and beyond.
+Like all UK businesses, we continue to face uncertainty on the implications of the UK leaving the EU, looking ahead to October 2019 and beyond.

-Since the majority of our products are manufactured outside of the UK, we are expecting some tariffs to be introduced on the products we import from the EU if the UK leaves the EU without agreeing a trade deal.
-We also anticipate the cost of doing business in the UK may increase and we will review our pricing and will communicate any changes to you separately.
+Although the majority of our products are manufactured outside of the UK, in the short term we are no longer expecting singnificant import tariffs to be introduced on most of the products we import from the EU.
+This is the case even if the UK leaves the EU without agreeing a trade deal and we recognise this is good news for our customers.

 We will continue to be a business which puts our people at the heart of our organisation and firmly believe in the benefits of working with diverse and integrated teams.
 We are supporting and offering guidance to our team members who are EU citizens wishing to continue to work and live in the UK.

-At this point, no one really knows what Brexit will bring.
+At this point, no one really knows what Brexit will bring or when it will happen.
 I would encourage you to take heart from the fact that Hilti is committed to delivering for our customers in the UK, as we have been since 1958, and have the backing of a solid Global organisation.

 Matias Jarnefelt, General Manager, GB and Northern Europe